JoshuaHess12/hdi-prep/README.md

 | `ApplyMask` | apply processed mask to image for final processing step |
 | `ExportNifti1` | export processed image or compressed image in the Nifti-1 format for image registration with HDIreg workflow in MIAAIM <br> <br> Options: <br> `output_dir` output directory (Ex. `output_dir: "./outdirectory"`) <br> <br> `padding` border padding to add to image (useful for registration) (Ex. `padding: (50,50)`) |

-## Contributing to HDIprep
+## Contributing to hdi-prep
-If you are interested in contributing to HDIprep, access the contents of the HDIprep folder to see the software organization.
+If you are interested in contributing to hdi-prep, access the contents to see the software organization.
 Code structure is documented for each module.